hobranan/IHuntWithJavalins_bhcopy/README.md

 * See the ![Mockups](https://github.com/CMPUT301W23T03/IHuntWithJavalins/wiki/User-Interface-Mockups-and-Storyboard-Sequences) for User Interface mockups of the app.

 ## License
-* This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details
+* This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements
 * CMPUT 301 Instructor and TAs